cabforum/code-signing/docs/CSBR.md

 * The `signatureAlgorithm` field of a BasicOCSPResponse
 * The `digestAlgorithms` field of a SignedData corresponding to a Timestamp token

+[EDITOR: The BRs in section 7.1.3.2 include the following requirement.]
+No other encodings are permitted for these fields.

 ##### 7.1.3.2.1 RSA

+[EDITOR: The BRs in section 7.1.3.2.1 include the exact encodings.
+Should we update?]

 The CA SHALL use one of the following signature algorithms: